Jeanselme/Neural_Network_Object/README.md

 The network computes subset of the training set at each epoch, in order to be faster.

 ## Future enhancements
-Parallelized the neural network and adapte the learning rate thanke to its number of incoming links.
+Parallelize the neural network and adapte the learning rate thanks to its number of incoming links.
+Create evolutive neural network, and convolutional one.

 ## Reference
 This work is based on the following paper : Efficient BackProp by Yann Lecun, Leon Bottou, Genevieve B. Orr, and Klaus-Robert Müller.